otills/embryocv/docs/README.md

 ### How is EmbryoCV structured?
 EmbryoCV has a modular internal structure, consisting of the modules dataHandling, imageAnalysis, eggUI, dataIntegration, dataAnalysis and the parent module EmbryoCV.
-However, this complexity is irrelevant to users unless they are looking to customise or develop EmbryoCV [More detailed information on the structure of EmbryoCV](programStructure.md).
+However, this complexity is irrelevant to users unless they are looking to customise or develop EmbryoCV.